Lambda

 Static IP for Lambda: ingress, egress and bypassing the dreaded NAT Gateway

 Many vendors require you to have a static IP address for your application.
 Such that all requests to their API must originate from an allow-list of IP addresses.
-In some cases, they even mandate that you use a static IP address for ingress traffic too.
-So they can communicate with your system through a trusted …
+This means we need to force egress traffic from our Lambda functions through a static IP address.
+Sometimes, they even mandate that you use a static IP …

 Static IP for Lambda: ingress, egress and bypassing the dreaded NAT Gateway Read More »